Alec Baldwin mourns fatal shooting by prop gun on Rust set: 'There are no words'

 "We have halted production on the film for an undetermined period of time and are fully cooperating with the Santa Fe Police Department's investigation.
 We will be providing counseling services to everyone connected to the film as we work to process this awful event."

-Set in 1880s Kansas, Rust follows a 13-year-old boy who goes on the run with his long-estranged grandfather Harland Rust, played by Baldwin, after he's sentenced to hang for the accidental killing of a local rancher.
+Set in 1880s Kansas, Rust follows a 13-year-old boy who goes on the run with his long-estranged grandfather Harland Rust, played by Baldwin, after the boy is sentenced to hang for the accidental killing of a local rancher.
 Baldwin is a co-producer on the western, which Souza wrote and directs.
 It also stars Jensen Ackles, Frances Fisher, Brady Noon and Travis Fimmel.